3dem/relion-documents/source/Reference/MovieCompression.rst

 The tool performs this conversion when the EER gain reference is specified in the ``--gain`` option.

 .. note::
-    EPU displays the one-seventh of the real number of frames in EER, as `reported in CCPEM <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=CCPEM;5a518bef.2104>`_.
+    Old versions of EPU display the one-seventh of the real number of frames in EER, as `reported in CCPEM <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=CCPEM;5a518bef.2104>`_.
-    This issue has been reported and will be fixed in a future EPU release.
+    This issue has been fixed in the latest EPU release.
-    Meanwhile, check the real number of frames by running ``relion_convert_to_tiff`` on one of the movies.
+    In case of doubt, check the real number of frames by running ``relion_convert_to_tiff`` on one of the movies.
     The command will print "Found X raw frames."

 Gatan K2 / K3 in counting or super-resolution mode